Remote Software Engineer at Stripe and cellist based out of Ontario. Previously at GitLab. Fascinated with building usable, delightful software.

 I love teaching myself new technologies, and I learn best by doing.
 As a result, I always have at least three or four side projects on the go.
 Below are a few that managed to make it to a semi-finished state.

-For a full list of all my side projects, check out my profile on GitHub.
+For a full list of all my side projects, check out my profile on GitLab or GitHub.

 When I saw the first demo of the Leap Motion controller, I was hooked.